Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 Coconut aminos get a lot of airtime in the gluten-free and Paleo worlds.
 They're made from coconut sap, salt, and fermentation, and they taste close to a sweeter, milder soy sauce.

-Coconut aminos have been tested by Monash and FODMAP Friendly, and the tested low-FODMAP serve is substantially smaller than soy sauce's 2 tablespoons, think teaspoons, not tablespoons, and brand-dependent.
+Coconut aminos have been tested by Monash and FODMAP Friendly, and the tested low-FODMAP serve is substantially smaller than soy sauce's 2 tablespoons.
+Serves are measured in teaspoons rather than tablespoons, and the exact number is brand-dependent.
 At larger serves the fructan load from the coconut sap can push coconut aminos into moderate or high FODMAP territory, so check the current Monash app entry for the brand you're buying.

-So if you're specifically trying to avoid soy or gluten and you want a substitute, coconut aminos work, but you have to watch the quantity in a way you don't with soy sauce or tamari.
+If you're specifically trying to avoid soy or gluten and you want a substitute, coconut aminos work, but the quantity matters in a way it doesn't with soy sauce or tamari.
 Practically speaking, that usually means using coconut aminos as a finishing drizzle or splash rather than pouring it freely into a stir-fry.

-Here's where people get tripped up.
 Most composed Asian sauces in a jar start with soy sauce and then add the things that make them taste like those sauces.
+That second layer is where the FODMAP load creeps back in.

 Teriyaki sauce.
 Most supermarket bottles include garlic and/or onion powder.
 The soy sauce is fine, the garlic isn't.
 Monash's own homemade teriyaki recipe skips the garlic and uses alternatives; Fody makes a low-FODMAP-certified "No Soy" teriyaki for the US market.
 Bottled teriyaki sauce from a regular grocery brand is generally not safe on elimination.